U8K50/randomDiscordThemesSnippits/README.md

 # randomDiscordThemesSnippits
-basically me do random shit testing and create stuff for my vencord client half of the stuff probably wont work (i think) and maybe im working on it i might orginaze this repo in the future but rn its for my testing purposes
+basically repo of me doing random sh##

+# Finished Stuff me worked on
+finished-making/
+feel free to use that

+# what i am working on
+if i haven't yet added it in a folder then i am working on it or im testing it

+# what is stolen??
+probaby good plugins i took from others on the discord servers wont recommend using my links as they wont update so support the original creators